aconfee/MEANTemplateV3/README.md

   4. First Time Setup

 Description:
-This project is my base scaffolding for any MEAN stack project.
+This project is my base scaffolding for any MEAN stack project using Angular 2.
 - Uses Angular 2.
-- Has tests wired in already testing server health, API endpoints, and Angular 2 components.
+- Has tests wired in already testing data, API endpoints, and Angular 2 components.
-- Has build system set up with Gulp.
+- Has build system set up with Webpack.
 - Has Procfile specified for easy deployment to Heroku
 - Has local MongoDB instance wired up.
 - Connected to Travis CI.
 Continually tested and deployed on success: https://travis-ci.org/aconfee.

-CONTINUOUS INTEGRATION
+CONTINUOUS INTEGRATION AND DEPLOYMENT

-After developing and building, pushing to git will run through Travis CI.
-- lints js
-- runs tests
-- deploys to Heroku
+Simply running `npm run deploy` will kick off building the production dist of the app locally (and removing any dev files), running tests locally, then committing and pushing to git.
+The push to git will trigger Travis CI to run tests on the application once more before deploying to Heroku.

 Can see each deployment here: https://travis-ci.org/aconfee

 TERMINAL COMMANDS

-SETUP:
 - `npm install` -- Installs all dependencies.
-- `npm run compile` -- Compile typescript.
-- `npm run build` -- Uglifies, minifies, distributes, and builds project.
+- `npm run build` -- Builds production version of app.
+Compiles scss and typescript and resolves dependencies.
+Uglifies and distributes.

-DEVELOP:
-- `npm run dev:start` -- Starts server with nodemon.
-Restarts server on file changes.
+- `npm run start` -- Used by Heroku to run app.
-- `npm run dev:watch` -- Watches all specified files and redistributes them on saves.
+- `npm run dev:build` -- Builds dev version of app and watches for changes.
-- `npm run dev:lint` -- Show all js warnings and errors.
+- `npm run dev:start` -- Runs app on localhost:3000 and watches for changes.
-- `npm test` -- Runs Mocha unit tests.
+- `npm test` -- Runs Mocha unit tests once locally.

-DEPLOY:
-- `npm run deploy` -- Deploys code to Heroku.
+- `npm run deploy` -- As mentioned above, this is the only step needed to make your local code end up on the real life internet.

 FIRST TIME SETUP